HR Software Menu Icon

 • Gender representation across pay quartiles

 We pulled data on pay, hours, and bonuses.
 Where information was missing or unclear, we worked with our Finance team to sort it out.
-The Department’s official guidance was very helpful for getting the calculations right.
+Official guidance from gov.ie was very helpful for getting the calculations right.

 4. Explain the Numbers